lelylan/physicals/README.md

 # Physical Devices Dispatcher

-Physical devices dispatcher for Lelylan.
-When a request is made from the cloud (through API) a [physical param](http://dev.lelylan.com/developers#get-a-device) is called to communicate with the physical world (see).
+Physical devices dispatcher.
+When a request is made from the cloud (through API) the [physical URL](http://dev.lelylan.com/developers#get-a-device) which is used to decouple the cloud from any physical device or protocol is called to communicate with the physical world.
+An example of physical URL is the one defined by the [MQTT node](https://github.com/lelylan/nodes).

 ## Requirements